Eagle's Flight

 How to Develop and Implement a Training Retention Strategy

 Even after the most impactful training event, participants quickly forget much of what they have learned.
 It’s a phenomenon called learning decay and it happens to everybody, no matter how engaged they were during the training event or how interested they were in the content.
-Being aware of learning decay and taking steps to minimize it will help you get the greatest benefit from your investment in learning and development.
+Being aware of learning decay and taking steps to minimize it will help you get the greatest benefit from your investment in learning and development

 Training is clearly a key component of developing employee skills and competencies, but retention is another critical part of the equation.
 A thoughtful and effective learning retention strategy ensures you are maximizing training impact and minimizing the opportunity for learning decay.
 Ongoing post-course reinforcement keeps lessons from training top of mind and ensures that employees remember and apply what they learned once they are back on the job.
 Using some or all of the following reinforcement strategies can help you get more for your training investment.